This post may contain affiliate links. Please read our disclosure policy.

 - 1 tsp. mirin

-- Cook the sweet potato a 425F for 10 minutes (will not be fully cooked at this point).
+- Cook the sweet potato in the oven at 425°F for 10-15 minutes (will not be fully cooked at this point).

 - While the potato cools off a little, make the dressing!